michalmichalak997/OCT/README.md

 ## 3. Open Microsoft Visual Studio, paste the code (SourceCode) and run it.

+- Specify the number of input surfaces
+-
-## 4. Type in the path of your input data and press ENTER.
+- Type in the path of your input data and press ENTER.
 The following format should be applied:
 C:\dev\CGAL-4.8\examples\Triangulation_2\JurassicBottomInput.txt

-## 5. Type in the path of the output and press ENTER.
+- Type in the path of the output and press ENTER.
 The following format should be applied:
 C:\dev\CGAL-4.8\examples\Triangulation_2\JurassicBottomOutput.txt

 ![program-realdata](https://github.com/user-attachments/assets/ba16ce87-9e98-4991-a376-75c0373c0ae8)

-## 6. Your output files are ready for further processing.
+## 4. Your output files are ready for further processing including .vtu files for ParaView.